 Now searching EBay for post cards of Placerville, and Coloma I find an Asher post card titled “Interesting Facts Series.”

-The post cards feature a small photograph of the subject of the post card, and then eight to ten typewritten paragraphs about the image in the photograph.
+The post card features a small photograph of the subject and then eight to ten typewritten paragraphs about the image.

 Similar layout to the Reno post card.

-Now, with a time period, the first initial, a middle initial, and a last name, along with a couple of towns within a few miles of each other time to check the U.S. Census for those two towns in 1930 and 1940.
+Now, with a time period, the first initial, a middle initial, and Asher’s name, along with a couple of towns within a few miles of each other time to check the U.S. Census for those two towns in 1930 and 1940.